-- 7 (1) An enduring power of attorney is effective on the latest of - (a) the date by which the enduring power of attorney has been signed by the grantor, - (b) a date stated in the enduring power of attorney as being its effective date, and - (c) the date an event described in the enduring power of attorney as bringing the power of attorney into effect occurs. - (2) If the grantor specifies that the enduring power of attorney is effective when the grantor is incapable of making decisions about the grantor's financial affairs, a qualified health care provider may confirm whether the grantor is incapable. - (3) In this section, "qualified health care provider" means a member of a health profession designated in the regulations as being qualified to conduct capacity assessments for the purpose of subsection (2).
+- 11 (1) An enduring power of attorney is effective on the latest of - (a) the date by which the enduring power of attorney has been signed by the grantor, [and in the case of an enduring power of attorney signed in counterpart, the date by which the last copy of the enduring power of attorney is signed,] - (b) a date stated in the enduring power of attorney as being its effective date, and - (c) the date an event described in the enduring power of attorney as bringing the power of attorney into effect occurs. - (2) If the grantor specifies that the enduring power of attorney is effective when the grantor is incapable of making decisions about the grantor's financial affairs, a qualified health care provider may confirm whether the grantor is incapable. - (3) In this section, "qualified health care provider" means a member of a health profession designated in the regulations as being qualified to conduct capacity assessments for the purpose of subsection (2).